ubports/docs.ubports.com/systemdev/kernel-pinephone.rst

  * `sunxi <https://linux-sunxi.org>`_ community is where much of the `mainlining effort <https://linux-sunxi.org/Linux_mainlining_effort>`_ for Allwinner devices including the PinePhone takes place.
 Note their `build instructions <https://linux-sunxi.org/Mainline_Kernel_Howto>`_.
  * `Crust firmware <https://github.com/crust-firmware/crust>`_ implements a deep sleep state and runs on a dedicated System Control Processor outside the main CPU and DRAM.

 ..
 TODO: How to update Crust? the github page has quite some instructions about building and installing it with uboot.
-On the UBports side it seems possible to deliver it via deb packages: https://forum.pine64.org/showthread.php?tid=9957
+On the UBports side it seems possible to deliver it via deb packages: https://forum.pine64.org/showthread.php?tid=9957 and more manual steps https://forum.pine64.org/showthread.php?tid=10405